lili321456/LMCBench/README.md

    *Fill in the absolute path of the prediction result file in the `pred_paths` of the file.*

 ## Experimental setting/details
+The parameters in "The evaluation of ALCE" and "The evaluation of LongCite" are the ones used when the model generates prediction results.
+The remaining parameters for evaluating the model's prediction results and obtaining scores are all referenced from ALCE and LongCite.

 1. **The evaluation of LMCBench**
     Both the main experiments and the manually annotated data were run with a temperature of 0.
 Additionally, the maximum token length for the main experiments was set to 20.